 5. The client expresses a willingness to cooperate, participate in, and attend all scheduled appointments.

 The other admission criteria to consider are:

-Geographic requirements - The Light Program is offered in several Pennsylvania locations and in New Jersey.
+• Geographic requirements – The Light Program is offered in several Pennsylvania and New Jersey locations.

 III.
 Special Circumstances

 Are there any populations that the Light Program cannot serve?